syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/image.md

 ```

-> If you want to insert a lot of tiny images in the editor and don't want a specific physical location for saving images, you can opt to save format as Base64.
+> If you want to insert a lot of tiny images in the editor and don't want a specific physical location for saving images, you can opt to save format as `Base64`.

 ## Server side action

 The selected image can be uploaded to the required destination by using the following controller action.
-Map this method name in `SaveUrl` property of `RichTextEditorImageSettings` and provide required destination path through `Path` property.
+Map controller method name in `SaveUrl` property of `RichTextEditorImageSettings` and provide required destination path through `Path` property.

 > The following code block shows saving the image file uploaded to Rich Text Editor using the `Blazor Server App` project.
 The runnable Blazor Server app demo is available in this [Github](https://github.com/SyncfusionExamples/blazor-richtexteditor-image-upload) repository.